Adobe InDesign Reviews& Product Details

 Adobe Capture extension

-Another new feature introduced in the latest version of Adobe InDesign is the Adobe Capture feature.
+Another feature introduced in the latest version of Adobe InDesign is the Adobe Capture feature.
 You can easily capture color palettes, shapes, and fonts from any image.
 You can then save them for later use.
 We can do all of these using the new Adobe Capture extension.

 Scalable user interface